-- F.7.10.1 Required Loads - a.
-The attachment points for the shoulder and lap belts must support a load of 13 kN before failure. - b.
-The attachment points for the anti submarine belts must support a load of 6.5 kN before failure. - c.
-If the lap belts and anti submarine belts are attached to the same attachment point, then this point must support a load of 19.5 kN before failure.
+F.7.10.1 Required Loads

+- a.
+The attachment points for the Shoulder Belts and Lap Belts must support a load of 13 kN before failure. - b.
+The attachment points for the Anti-Submarine Belts must support a load of 6.5 kN before failure. - c.
+If the Lap Belts and Anti-Submarine Belts are attached to the same attachment point, then this point must support a load of 19.5 kN before failure.